mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 8:43

 So, we have the practice of [bowing](glossary#bowing) to [Buddha](glossary#buddha).
-Bowing to Buddha is to express the deepest appreciation to your existence; how sublime life is, how important your life is.
+Bowing to Buddha is to express the deepest appreciation to your existence; how sublime it is, how important your life is.
 But you don't understand how sublime it is, how important your life is, how important a tree’s life is; you don't understand.
 Even [if] you understand, that is just a speck of dust of understanding of the human world.
 It's just a speck of dust.
 So actually, you don't understand.

 But anyway, how sublime life is is reality, real reality.
 Completely beyond human speculation, this is reality.
 This is your life.
 This is a tree's life.
 This is the Sun's life.
 This is the Moon's life.
 This is the Universe's life.